 Company Sergeant Major Instructor George Symons was a pre-war regular soldier.
-In 1918 he was posted to the British Military Mission in the United States, where he died at Camp Lee, Virginia on 8 October 1918 during the influenza pandemic.
+In 1918 he was posted to the British War Mission in the United States, where he died at Camp Lee, Virginia on 8 October 1918 during the influenza pandemic.

 George Mayer Symons was born in Holborn, London in the third quarter of 1891—the seventh of the six sons and three daughters of Henry James Symons, a hansom cab driver, and Julia Mary Ann Symons (née Mayer).
 The family later moved from Holborn to Camberwell, south of the river.

 George Symons enlisted as a regular soldier in late-1908, aged 18, and joined The Royal Fusiliers (City of London Regiment); he was allocated the number L/13400.
 He was posted to the 2nd Battalion, which was stationed in India at Jubbelpore (now Jabalpur) with a detachment at Pachmarhi Cantonment.

 Following the outbreak of war, the 2nd Battalion sailed from India in December 1914, arriving in England in early-January 1915.
 It was based at Stockingford, near Nuneaton in Warwickshire as part of 86th Brigade, 29th Division—the Division was a regular formation made up of battalions that had been recalled from garrison duties across the Empire.